AWS Interview Questions and Answers

 Scenario-Based AWS Architect Interview Questions

-Amazon S3 is a Representational State Transfer (REST) service meaning if it is applied to a web service, it produces required properties such as scalability, performance and flexibility.
+Amazon S3 is a Representational State Transfer (REST) service, meaning that if it is applied to a web service, it produces required properties such as scalability, performance, and flexibility.

-15. Suppose you created a key in the North Virginia region to encrypt your data in the Oregon region.
+14. Suppose you created a key in the Northern Virginia region to encrypt your data in the Oregon region.
 You also added three users to the key and an external AWS account.
 Then, to encrypt an object in S3, when you tried to use the same key, it was not listed.
 Why so?

 The data and the key should be in the same region.
 This means that the data that has to be encrypted should be in the same region as that in which the key was created.
-In our case, the data is in Oregon but the key is created in the North Virginia region.
+In our case, the data is in Oregon, but the key is created in the Northern Virginia region.
 That is why the key was not listed.

-• Connection Draining is a feature of AWS that enables your servers which are either going to be updated or removed, to complete the current requests.
+Connection Draining is a feature of AWS that enables your server, which is either going to be updated or removed, to complete the current requests.

 Recovery Time Objective: